NRZero1/NRZero1/README.md

-### Hi there, I'm Daniel Ronaldo Pangestu a.k.a NRZero 👋
+### Hi there, I'm NRZero 👋

-A software engineer, proficient in Backend.
+A software engineer, like Backend more but for some reason keep threw to front end.
 I like to read books especially LN or Manga.
 I like playing games too incuding VN.
 I'm also enjoy watching Anime.

 - 🔭 I like to keep improving my skills
 - 🌱 I'm currently working my hardest to achieve my dream